gbdev/pandocs/src/OAM_DMA_Transfer.md

 Destination: $FE00-$FE9F
 ```

-The transfer takes 160 machine cycles: 640 dots (1.4 lines) in normal speed,
+The transfer takes 160 M-cycles: 640 dots (1.4 lines) in normal speed,
 or 320 dots (0.7 lines) in CGB Double Speed Mode.
 This is much faster than a CPU-driven copy.